 plum jam with vanilla

-- 1500 grams sugar exact amount depends on weight
+- 3 pounds sugar exact amount depends on weight

-- Put a plate in the refrigerator, with this plate you will check whether the jam has thickened sufficiently after cooking.
+- Put a plate in the refrigerator at least one hour before starting.
+(With this plate you will check whether the jam has thickened sufficiently after cooking.)

 - Sterilize the pots as described above at the paragraph the tips.

-- Put the prunes and the vanilla extract in a pan and add 150 ml water.
-If you don't have vanilla extract then scrape the inside of 1 vanilla stick and add that to the pan.
+- Put the prunes and the vanilla extract in a pan and add ⅔ cup (180 ml water).

 - Bring the contents of the pan to the boil, reduce the heat and let it simmer for 20 minutes.